-Creating a good workshop setting is akin to creating a culture-or subculture if you want to be pedantic about it.
+Creating a good workshop setting is akin to creating a culture-or subculture, if you want to be pedantic about it.
 What makes up a culture?
 A culture is shared, socially learned knowledge and patterns of behavior.
-Knowledge includes symbols, norms concerning behavior in context, values, classifications of reality or a metaphysics, and world views.
+Knowledge includes symbols, norms concerning behavior in context, values, classifications of reality or a metaphysics, and worldviews.
 Patterns of behavior include rituals, manners, and defined individual roles.

 Workshops create a gift-exchange culture based on shared experiences and common goals.
 The small workshops that people might join in an ad hoc manner follow the culture for workshops established and learned at larger, more global workshops.
 For creative writing these include the Bread Loaf Writers' Conference, the Squaw Valley Community of Writers Workshop in Poetry, and the various MFA workshops.
-For software patterns these include the Conference on Pattern Languages of Programs (PLoP), the European Conference on Pattern Languages of Programs (EuroPLoP), and the Southwestern Conference on Pattern Languages of Programs (ChiliPLoP)-and to an extent the creative writing workshops that the founders of the patterns workshops attended.
+For software patterns these include the Conference on Pattern Languages of Programs (PLoP), the European Conference on Pattern Languages of Programs (EuroPLoP), and the Southwestern Conference on

+Pattern Languages of Programs (ChiliPLoP)-and to an extent the creative writing workshops that the founders of the patterns workshops attended.

-Creative writing workshops have a distinctive vocabulary that comes from the technical vocabulary of literature ("postmodernism," "sestina," and "narrative structure") and craft ("authority of voice" and "lineation"), and from special expressions based on the work of the workshop (such as "generosity" and "heart of the poem").
+Creative writing workshops have a distinctive vocabulary that comes from the technical vocabulary of literature (postmodernism, sestina, and narrative structure) and craft (authority of voice and lineation), and from special expressions based on the work of the workshop (such as generosity and heart of the poem).
 Veterans of particular workshops or schools have their own idioms and quirky sayings.
-For example, alumni of the MFA program at Warren Wilson College call themselves "Wallies," (after a lighthearted misremembering of the name of the school) and sometimes call their loved ones "sweatheart" (after a poem titled "I Love You Sweatheart" written by Tom Lux about a sign he saw spray-painted on an overpass near the school while serving on the faculty at a residency).
-Another favorite place for Warren Wilson alumni is Snake Lake where students sometimes skinny dip-it too is the subject of another Tom Lux poem called "Snake Lake."
+For example, alumni of the MFA program at Warren Wilson College call themselves "Wallies" (after a lighthearted misremembering of the name of the school) and sometimes call their loved ones "sweatheart" (after a poem titled "I Love You Sweatheart," written by Tom Lux about a sign he saw spray-painted on an overpass near the school).
+Another favorite place for Warren Wilson alumni is Snake Lake, where students sometimes skinny dip-it too is the subject of another Tom Lux poem, called "Snake Lake."

 Software patterns workshops share the vocabulary of computing, programming languages, object-oriented programming, and words and expressions referring to the concepts of the architect Christopher Alexander.
-The latter include words like "patterns," "forces," and "QWAN" (the quality without a name).
-An important book to the software patterns community, Design Patterns, is called "Gang of Four" because of its four authors.
+The latter include words like patterns, forces, and QWAN (the quality without a name).
+An important book to the software patterns community, Design Patterns, is called "Gang of Four" because of its four authors, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.

-Workshop members share experiences which gives them a shared history and world view.
+Workshop members share experiences, which gives them a shared history and worldview.
 All are writers who struggle in their own ways, and all have been workshopped at one point or another (or are about to be).
 All are trying to build a literature through a series of conversations with other writers.
-The workshop itself is a ritual and many members have shared experiences-"remember that time Brian got so hot he jumped right into the pond, scum or no?"
+The workshop itself is a ritual, and many members have shared experiences-"Remember that time Brian got so hot he jumped right into the pond, scum or no?"
 The national workshops that form a baseline of culture share common features and characteristics.
-Getting there is one of them.
+Physically getting there is one of them.